-A study published the November 13, 2017, issue of Nature Communications by La Jolla Institute for Allergy and Immunology (LJI) investigator Sujan Shresta, Ph.D., now addresses interplay between dengue and ZIKV infections.
+A study published the November 13, 2017, issue of Nature Communications by La Jolla Institute for Immunology (LJI) investigator Sujan Shresta, Ph.D., now addresses interplay between dengue and ZIKV infections.
 It reports that mice rendered immune to dengue show “cross-protection” from subsequent Zika infection and then identifies specific types of immune T-cells capable of defending against both viruses.
 These revelations have profound implications for efforts to build a potent anti-Zika vaccine.

 “In some parts of the world Zika is almost like a secondary infection.
 It has spread into Brazil/Latin America and is moving into places in Asia where people previously had dengue,” says Shresta, an associate professor in LJI’s Center for Infectious Disease.
 “Our new work suggests that vaccines targeting either virus could be engineered to induce both T cell and antibody responses effective to protect people in these areas.”